- Freelance blog writing

 3. Be on the lookout for postings.

-You can showcase your work and constantly check postings on job marketplace sites like Airtasker.
-Writing opportunities may come up from time to time.
+You can also showcase your work and list your services on job marketplace sites like Airtasker.
 Add credibility to your profile by listing down courses you’ve taken and writing jobs you’ve done in the past.
 Also, constantly be on the lookout for writing opportunities; our Tasks page is a great place to find all sorts of local jobs.

 Create your profile and start browsing jobs in minutesStart earning now